hammingweight/spring_on_oci/README.md

   The code is also commented which might provide insights that the READMEs don't supply.

-Software is not finished when it's deployed.
-The [operations README](./4_operations) provides some pointers to tools that can be useful in operating, maintaining and debugging an application running in OCI.
+Software is not finished when it's deployed; the [operations README](./4_operations) provides some pointers to tools that can be useful in operating, maintaining and debugging an application running on OCI.